InnuendoPi/Brautomat32/docs/en/Platine/Aufbau-der-Platine2.md

 ![ESP32](/docs/img/Aufbau15.jpg)

-Finally, all soldering points should be checked.
+Finally, all soldering points should be practicedbe checked.
 When all soldering points are closed, the Brautomat is ready.